aws-samples/amazon-opensearch-batch-indexing-with-aws-lambda/README.md

-# Amazon Opensearch batch indexing with AWS Lambda
+# Amazon OpenSearch batch indexing with AWS Lambda
-This repository provides guidance on how to use the Amazon Opensearch Python client to perform batch operations using Lambda functions and how to architect your solution using a data lake architecture.
+This repository provides guidance on how to use the Amazon OpenSearch Python client to perform batch operations using Lambda functions and how to architect your solution using a data lake architecture.
 It includes the following files and folders:

 - Code for the application's Lambda functions:
     - index_documents